 Salt water can help reduce swelling and irritation in your throat.
 Baking soda also soothes the throat, breaks up mucus and can help with throat-irritating acid reflux.

 An antihistamine may dull or relieve throat pain.
-Acetaminophen, ibuprofen and naproxen also help with pain that’s located a little deeper in the glands and other parts of the neck.
+Acetaminophen, ibuprofen and naproxen also help with pain that’s located a little deeper in your glands and other parts of your neck.

 “Histamines are chemicals that help your immune system fight foreign substances.
-But sometimes they go overboard, triggering symptoms (such as congestion and post-nasal drip) that can make a sore throat feel worse,” says Dr. Allan.
+But sometimes, they go overboard, triggering symptoms (such as congestion and post-nasal drip) that can make a sore throat feel worse,” explains Dr. Allan.
 Antihistamines can counteract this overreaction.